-For appreciative American audiences of the ’30s and ’40s, no Hollywood actor more personified the urbane and polished leading man who kept his insouciant wit as dry as his martinis.
-Born in Pittsburgh in 1892, William Horatio Powell shrugged off the legal career that his accountant father had planned for him and headed for the American Academy of Dramatic Arts in New York upon his high school graduation.
+For appreciative American audiences of the 1930s and ’40s, no Hollywood actor more personified the urbane and polished leading man than William Powell, whose characters always kept their insouciant wit as dry as their martinis.
+Born in Pittsburgh in 1892, William Horatio Powell moved with his family to Kansas City, Missouri as a teen (he was a classmate of baseball icon Casey Stengel and lived in the same neighborhood as Jean Harlow’s family, although the two never met until their Hollywood days).
+Shrugging off the legal career that his accountant father had planned for him, William headed for the American Academy of Dramatic Arts in New York upon his high school graduation.
 Powell would have to hustle through the teens, refining his skills through vaudeville and legitimate theater.

-He was 30 when William Powell got his first screen opportunity in John Barrymore’s 1922 Sherlock Holmes, and would amass several dozen supporting credits for Paramount through the waning years of the silents.
-During this period, Powell was primarily relegated to playing the heavy; noteworthy is his turn as the arrogant director in von Sternberg’s The Last Command.
-His rich speaking voice insured his transition to the talkies, and he received his name-making opportunity as the sophisticated sleuth Philo Vance in three films for Paramount and Warners, culminating with The Kennel Murder Case, the most entertaining of the series.
+He was 30 when Powell received his first screen opportunity in John Barrymore’s 1922 Sherlock Holmes, and would amass several dozen supporting credits for Paramount through the waning years of the silents.
+During this period, Powell was primarily relegated to playing the heavy; noteworthy are his turns as the arrogant director in von Sternberg’s The Last Command and a fake doctor in the comedy Feel My Pulse, both from 1928.
+His rich speaking voice insured his transition to the talkies, and he received his name-making opportunity as S.S.
+Van Dine’s stylish sleuth Philo Vance in five films for Paramount and Warner Bros., culminating with 1933’s The Kennel Murder Case, the most entertaining of the series.

-Tragedy was no stranger to Powell, when at the top of his game, he met and starred with platinum blonde sensation Jean Harlow in Reckless (1935).
+Tragedy was no stranger to Powell: when at the top of his game, he met and starred with platinum blonde sensation Jean Harlow in 1935’s Reckless.
 Their relationship immediately clicked both on screen and off and the two became engaged.
-It’s been said that he bought a sapphire engagement ring for Harlow that weighed in at 150 carats, which at the time sold for $20,000.
-It was speculated that they didn’t marry according to the wishes of Louis B. Mayer, who thought it better if they remained single.
+It’s been said that he bought a sapphire engagement ring for Harlow that weighed in at 150 carats and at the time sold for $20,000, and the speculation is that they didn’t wed due to the wishes of MGM chief Louis B. Mayer, who thought it better if they remained single.

-After a short absence, he returned to Hollywood for a role in How To Marry A Millionaire and rendered a worthy capper to his fine career with his final film performance as Doc in Mister Roberts for director John Ford in 1955.
-William Powell continued to resist all efforts to coax him from a lengthy retirement and stayed away from the headlines until his passing in 1984 at age 91.
+After a short absence, he returned to Hollywood for a key role in 1953’s How to Marry a Millionaire and rendered a worthy capper to his fine career with his final film performance as Doc in Mister Roberts for director John Ford in 1955.
+Living a quiet retirement with his third wife, actress Diana Lewis, Powell adamantly resisted all efforts to coax him back onto the screen and stayed away from the headlines until his passing in 1984 at age 91.

 He summed it all up when he said, “My friends have stood by me marvelously in the ups and downs of my career.
 I don’t believe there is anything more worthwhile in life than friendship…”